randyau/datawebring/README.md

 The code is super duper simple.
 There's a list of sites in onionring-variables.js.
 When a widget is loaded it looks at the URL of the site it is on, and does simple regext to figure out if it is on the official list of sites.
-That lets it know where on the the browser is currently, and lets you walk the ring using the Next/Previous links.
+That lets it know where in the ordered list the browser is currently, and lets you walk the ring using the Next/Previous links.
 If the regex fails to find a match it shows an error message instead.
 That's it.
 Simple 90's tech.

 ## Daily Shuffling

 Traditionally, webrings acted like linked lists where for any given site, the next and previous sites were fixed.
 Obviously this creates hotspots where a high traffic site would bias traffic towards its neighbors.
 To smooth things out, we've added a PRNG seeded to the date that shuffles the list in a consistent manner.
-That way the hot spot should be smoother while still giving visitors a consistent browsing experience.
+That way the hot spots should be smooth over time while still giving visitors a consistent browsing experience.

 # License